cchacin/cchacin.github.io/_posts/2020-04-12-immutables-autovalue-lombok.md

 - Generated the `Builder` pattern by default? ✅
 - Generated helper methods for, i.e., `Optional` and `List`? ✅, Let's see in the next section
 - The number of lines of code to write?
 15 ✅
-- Required IDE's plugins? ✅
+- It doesn't require IDE plugin ✅
 - Are the objects immutable? ✅, Let's see in the next section

 ## 🌵Tests